swiftlang/swift/docs/ABI/Mangling.rst

 ::

   protocol-conformance ::= type protocol module generic-signature?
+'H' protocol-conformance ::= substitution

 ``<protocol-conformance>`` refers to a type's conformance to a protocol.
 The named module is the one containing the extension or type declaration that